postdoc trainee

 Rachel Kelley, PhD, RD

 Dr. Kelley’s research focuses on respiratory muscle dysfunction in disease.
 Using animal models, she is exploring diaphragm muscle abnormalities in aging, heart failure, and obesity.
-Dr. Kelley is now a postdoctoral fellow at the University of Florida.
+Dr. Kelley is now a Manager of Development & Strategic Partnerships at Endocrine Society.

 PREDOC ALUM